Medial collateral ligament injury of the knee

 Injuries of the medial collateral ligament (MCL), also referred to as the tibial collateral ligament, occur frequently in athletes, particularly those involved in sports that require sudden changes in direction and speed, and in patients struck on the outside of the knee.
 Most heal well with conservative treatment, but some are associated with other significant injuries and careful evaluation is needed.

 The evaluation and management of MCL injuries is reviewed here.
 A general approach to the patient with knee pain and the management of other types of knee injuries are discussed separately.
-(See "Approach to the athlete or active adult with knee pain" and "Anterior cruciate ligament injury" and "Meniscal injury of the knee" and "Lateral collateral ligament injury and related posterolateral corner injuries of the knee" and "Posterior cruciate ligament injury".)
+(See "Approach to the adult with knee pain likely of musculoskeletal origin" and "Anterior cruciate ligament injury" and "Meniscal injury of the knee" and "Lateral collateral ligament injury and related posterolateral corner injuries of the knee" and "Posterior cruciate ligament injury".)

 According to one systematic review, studies of the epidemiology of knee injuries are deeply flawed and should be interpreted cautiously .
 Nevertheless, ligament injuries account for up to 40 percent of all knee injuries, and of these, medial collateral ligament (MCL) injuries appear to be the most common [2,3].
 MCL tears accounted for 7.9 percent of all injuries in an observational study of 19,530 knee injuries in 17,397 athletes over a 10 year period .
 The precise incidence of MCL injuries is unlikely to ever be known because many low grade injuries go unreported.
 While still common, MCL injuries declined in number during the course of an 11-year study of injuries in the Union of European Football Associations (UEFA) .